peterjc/thapbi-pict/docs/examples/index.rst

    fecal_sequel/index
    endangered_species/index

-* :ref:`woody_hosts` - Simple example using the default primers and database.
+* :ref:`woody_hosts` - A simple example using the default primers and database.
 Based on a paper from earlier in the THAPBI Phyto-Threats project:

     Riddell *et al.* (2019) Metabarcoding reveals a high diversity of woody host-associated *Phytophthora* spp. in soils at public gardens and